RUrlus/carma/docs/source/introduction.rst

 ++++++++++++

 `carma` is a header only library that relies on two other header only libraries, Armadillo and Pybind11.
-A stripped version of both libraries is included in the `tests` directory.
+Both libraries are linked as submodule in the `third_party` directory.

 Considerations
 ++++++++++++++